dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net90.md

 # What's new in Windows Forms for .NET 9

 This article describes what's new in Windows Forms for .NET 9.
-Windows Forms had improvements to security,

 ## Async forms